AndyObtiva/opal-async/README.md

 The step option will determine how much you want your task to "step".

 ```
-Task.new times: 10, step: 2 do |countup, countdown|
+Async::Task.new times: 10, step: 2 do |countup, countdown|
   puts countup
 end